rom1nux/mtkimg/readme.txt

     `- winterm.bat         : Windows terminal launcher

-C - HOW TO BUILD
+D - HOW TO BUILD SOURCE CODE

   First, be sure you got a gcc compiler on your system and /bin directory is in your PATH environement variable.